Links on Android Authority may earn us a commission. Learn more.

 Transfer WhatsApp from iPhone to Android

-There is a method to move your WhatsApp archive from an iPhone to Android.
+There is a method to move your WhatsApp archive from an iPhone to an Android.
 Go to Settings—>Chats—>Move Chats to Android.

 We have written an extensive outline on how to do this process from start to finish.